Parkline

 Environmental review

 On June 20, 2024, the City released the Notice of Availability for the Draft Environmental Impact Report (Draft EIR) for the project.
-The Draft EIR is available beginning Thursday, June 20, 2024, for a 45-day comment period, which will end at 5:30 pm on Monday August 5, 2024.
-The Planning Commission will hold a public hearing on the draft EIR and study session on the proposed project on July 22, 2024.
+The Draft EIR is available beginning Thursday, June 20, 2024, for a 45-day comment period, which ended on Monday August 5, 2024.
+The Planning Commission held a public hearing on the draft EIR and a study session on the proposed project on July 22, 2024.

 Notice of preparation